michaelspellacy/michaelspellacy.github.io/_posts/2019-10-26-dark-mode-support-added.md

  }
 ```
-You can learn more about `prefers-color-sceme` on [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme)
+You can learn more about `prefers-color-scheme` on the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme)